shah-in-boots/notes/permanent/AFEQT and Social Determinants of Health.md

 The figures and tables for this paper need to be thoughtful analyses of the major relationships we hope to show.

-1. Table = cohort description by baseline AFEQT scores, with sections on clinical covariates, social determinants, etc
+1. Table = cohort description by AFEQT score changes, with sections on clinical covariates, social determinants, treatment strategies, etc
-1. Table = Cohort description with statistical testing by AFEQT score changes
-1. Figure = AFEQT score breakdown in the population, with subscales (bar graph), showing score changes
+1. Figure or Table = AFEQT score breakdown in the population, with subscales (bar graph), showing score changes
 1. Table = regression model for SDOH factors and AFEQT change
 1. Table = mediation analysis for SDOH factors, treatment strategies, and AFEQT scores
 1. Figure = forest plot of interaction